Why is this Outcome important?

 - people living with dementia.

-All providers of delivering aged care services in a residential care home, home or community setting are expected to regularly report to their governing body and work together to support older people receiving quality care and services.
+All providers delivering aged care services in a residential care home, home or community setting are expected to regularly report to their governing body and work together to support older people receiving quality care and services.

 However, the way providers delivering aged care services in a home or community setting work with their governing body to assess performance and drive continuous improvement may differ from aged care services delivered in a residential care home.
 This is because organisational governance can be more complex in home or community settings.
 For example, where organisations: